Quick Start

 Your First EMOS Recipe

-EMOS lets you describe complete robot behaviors as recipes – pure Python scripts that wire together components, models, and ROS topics using a declarative style powered by Sugarcoat.
+EMOS lets you describe complete robot behaviors as recipes – pure Python scripts that wire together components, models, and ROS topics using a declarative style.

 Important